fabiannabil1/YOBASE---YOLO-Based-Dataset-Cleaning/Readme.md

-# YOLO Cleaner: Smart Image Filtering with YOLO

-YOLO Cleaner is a Python utility that leverages the power of the YOLO (You Only Look Once) model to automatically scan through image folders and remove images that do not contain a person.
+# YOLO Cleaner: Smart Image Filtering with YOBASE (YOLO Based Data Cleaning) is a Python utility that leverages the power of the YOLO (You Only Look Once) model to automatically scan through image folders and remove images that do not contain a person.
 With options for multithreading and adjustable detection parameters, this tool streamlines the process of curating datasets or cleaning up image collections.

 ---